 Building healthy communities is a key component of what community physicians are about.
 The Network of Ethnic Physician Organizations embraces these challenges and encourages physicians and other healthcare providers to be involved in community efforts to make California healthier for all.

-Please join us in building on and expanding the important work of NEPO at the largest multi-ethnic physician convening in the country.
+Thank you for joining us in building on and expanding the important work of NEPO at the largest multi-ethnic physician convening in the country.